A Camouflaged Military: Japan’s Self-Defense Forces and Globalized Gender Mainstreaming

 I am sorry to have worried you and … thank you

 (Narrator:) That is something only we can do.
 Air Self-Defense Force.

 In the same manner as the photographs discussed above, this recruitment video portrays men as “Just Warriors” and women back home as “Beautiful Souls.”67 Although the SDF increased the number of female officials and extended their roles, these gender stereotypes linger on in the 21st century, perpetuating gender hierarchies in the SDF and in society.

 Change in civil society had a ripple effect leading to changes in the SDF.
 At the same time, the Japanese government has been promoting gender integration of the SDF.
 The government upgraded the Defense Agency to the Defense Ministry in 2007.
-In the same year, women’s job limitations were revised, and in 2009, some positions, including serving on escort vessels and minesweepers, were opened to women.68 Moreover, the Ministry of Defense began to lay down the infrastructure for maintaining a work-life balance that would facilitate women’s participation in the SDF, such as providing for a workplace nursery in some units.69
+In the same year, women’s job limitations were revised, and in 2009, some positions, including serving on escort vessels and patrol helicopters, were opened to women.68 Moreover, the Ministry of Defense began to lay down the infrastructure for maintaining a work-life balance that would facilitate women’s participation in the SDF, such as providing for a workplace nursery in some units.69

 Figure 14 Asahi Shimbun(朝日新聞), February 6, 2005